chalmerj/introcs-lecture-notes/devel/rst/stringmethods2.rst

    double: string; IndexOf

 ``int IndexOf(string target, int start)``
-    Returns the index of the begining of the first occurrence of the string ``target``
+    Returns the index of the beginning of the first occurrence of the string ``target``
     in **this** string object, starting at index ``start`` or after.
     Returns -1 if ``target`` is not found.
 Example::